Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 return None

-Each profile stores a weight range (min/max), plus the body composition parameters (height, age, gender).
-When a measurement comes in, the ETL matches it to the appropriate profile and calculates body composition using that profile’s parameters.
+Each profile stores a weight range (min/max) plus the body composition parameters (height, age, gender).
+When a measurement arrives, the ETL matches it to the appropriate profile and calculates body composition accordingly.
+The system breaks down if two household members converge to the same weight, but at that point you have bigger problems than software architecture.

 Profile Management

 The dashboard includes an HTMX-powered modal for managing profiles.
-You can add, edit, or delete profiles without page reloads.
-When you update a profile’s height, age, or gender, all existing measurements for that profile are automatically recalculated with the new values:
+Add, edit, or delete without page reloads.
+When you update a profile’s height, age, or gender, all existing measurements for that profile get recalculated with the new values:

 @app.route("/api/profiles/<int:profile_id>", methods=["PUT"])